ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 {: #delete-custom-resolver-options}

 RESOLVER_ID
-:   The ID of custom resolver.
+:   The ID of the custom resolver.

 -i, --instance
 :   Instance name or ID.
-If not set, the context instance specified by `dns instance-target INSTANCE` is used.
+If not set, the context instance that is specified by `dns instance-target INSTANCE` is used.

----f, --force
+--f, --force
 :   Delete custom resolver without prompting for confirmation.

 #### Examples